We wonder why no one has ever shared a comprehensive list of Fintech Investors.

-As you may know we’ve been operating in the fintech sector for the last couple of years and in the first days we struggled to understand who should we contact at which stage, that is why we’re glad to share with you our list public contacts of c.
-150 Fintech investors we’ve met, with all the meaningful information for you to create your wishlist and then go to battle (NAME, LINK , INVESTOR TYPE, INVESTMENT STAGE, LOCATION, COUNTRY, FOUNDING YEAR, # EXITS / # INVESTMENTS, EMAIL, PHONE, LINK ON CRUNCHBASE, FINTECH PORTFOLIO).
+As you may know, we’ve been operating in the fintech sector for the last couple of years.
+In the first days, we struggled to understand who we should contact at which funding stage.
+That is why we’re glad to share with you our public list of c.
+150 Fintech investors, we’ve met, with all the meaningful information for you to create your wishlist and then go to battle.

 In the Global Picture and as expected, most of the Institutional Investors are based in US and UK.
 In the EMEA Region (Europe, Middle East and North Africa), Germany, Switzerland and Sweden are worth to be mentioned, with 5%, 3%, 3% of the Fintech Institutional Investors.

 In the APAC Region (Asia Pacific), Singapore stands up with 4.5% of the Investors.

 The majority of the Fintech Institutional Investors covers both the Early and Late Stage investment rounds (68%).